Nicolaas van Wijk: Final years

+Van Wijk and the Zatskoy brothers' gravestone in Rhijnhof cemetery was removed in 1977 for lack of payment, (Note: In the Netherlands, it is custom to remove graves that are not maintained financially.) but it was returned in 1989, funded by Slavists at Leiden University in part through its Croiset van der Kop Fund.
+The top originally had an Orthodox cross, but it is no longer present.

 Following the outbreak of World War II, Van Wijk attempted to get a visa to extract his Jewish colleague Roman Jakobson from Czechoslovakia.
 Van Wijk tried, but failed, to get the Dutch Ministry of Justice to assist Prokop Maxa and his family in their extraction from Sofia, but they were able to escape for Paris, where Van Wijk visited them before they eventually found safety in London.
 The German army soon invaded and swiftly defeated the Netherlands, bringing the nation under a full occupation.
 The occupation led to serious financial trouble for Uhlenbeck, but Van Wijk was able to provide assistance for him.
 Following the start of the occupation, Van Wijk declined a visiting professorship at Columbia University in New York City, writing in English:

 During the terrible days we passed this week I compared my present situation with that of a New York professor, but although it was very bad here, I think it is better to be at home at such a time of temptation.
 If I had accepted your invitation, I should have felt guilty for having run away from my country at a moment of national danger. [...]
 I think there will be so much work to be done that a good Dutchman should not leave his country.
 But I assure you that, if scientific and academic life should become impossible in Holland I should not prefer any other work to teaching Slavic languages in Columbia University.

 Although the general atmosphere was bleak, his former student F. B. J. Kuiper reports that Van Wijk remained "basically optimistic", believing that the social order dominated by national borders would become less prominent in the post-war era.
 In 1940, Kuiper began planning a Festschrift in his honor and let Van Wijk know, but the plan was interrupted by the war and did not see publication until 1988.